 In the natural gas system, the interconnections between national markets should be improved.
-Countries from the Adriatic-Ionian region need to gain access to new external sources.
+Countries from the Adriatic-Ionian Region need to gain access to new external sources.
 Reinforcing gas transmission infrastructure will be pivotal for preventing potential supply disruptions in the future and strengthen security of gas supply from different supply sources.

 Developing natural gas infrastructure will help currently isolated areas and regions to have access to natural gas supplies, to ensure continuous and secure supplies by having networks renovated and modernised, and to bring natural gas from a range of export markets via new routes (notably, the upgraded Trans-Adriatic Pipeline – TAP2, and Ionian-Adriatic Pipeline – IAP).
-The TAP project has been implemented and its upgrading and doubling of TAP capacity are in progress, while the IAP project still lacks a defined business model and financing.
+The TAP project has been implemented and its upgrading and doubling of capacity are in progress, while the IAP project still lacks a defined business model and financing.

 In addition, liquefied natural gas (LNG) infrastructure in ports and on land enabling new gas import routes and fuel switching to LNG would also be welcomed, both for the benefit of security of supply and for the sake of environmental quality.

 Flagships.
 The work under Topic 2.4 is a continuation of work on the previous EUSAIR Action Plan and commitment to flagship projects.
-Three flagship projects have been identified and proposed: ‘Power networks and markets for a green Adriatic-Ionian region’, ‘Integrated natural gas corridors and markets for a green Adriatic-Ionian region’ and ‘Development and operation of logistics for direct LNG use as a clean fuel for the Adriatic-Ionian region’.
-The flagship projects support the objective of expanded and better integrated national power and gas systems and the development of small-scale direct use LNG as a low-carbon fuel for the Adriatic-Ionian region.
+Three flagship projects have been identified and proposed: ‘Power networks and markets for a green Adriatic-Ionian Region’, ‘Integrated natural gas corridors and markets for a green Adriatic-Ionian Region’ and ‘Development and operation of logistics for direct LNG use as a clean fuel for the Adriatic-Ionian Region’.
+The flagship projects support the objective of expanded and better integrated national power and gas systems and the development of small-scale direct use LNG as a low-carbon fuel for the Adriatic-Ionian Region.

 Specific objectives of the Topic